Skip to main content

 • Night light (can be turned off)

-The practical difference: The Winix's auto mode is a genuine convenience feature.
+The practical difference: The Winix's auto mode and WiFi app control are genuine convenience features.
 Set it once and the purifier manages itself — ramping up when cooking, pets, or outdoor air affects indoor quality, and dialing back when the air is clean.
 With the Levoit, you manually select a speed and it runs continuously at that setting.
 For set-it-and-forget-it operation, the Winix is meaningfully better.

 5. PlasmaWave: The Winix Differentiator